marcopra/computational_intellligence_22_23_294815/lab3/README.md

 The fixed rules strategy is divided into two parts:

-* Early game strategy: this strategy is applied if and only if the remaining objects are more than $50%$ of the initial ones ($\alpha = 0.5$ in the algorithm) and if the active rows are more than $50%$ of the initial ones ($\beta = 0.5$ in the algorithm).
+* Early game strategy: this strategy is applied if and only if the remaining objects are more than 50% of the initial ones ( $\alpha = 0.5$ in the algorithm) and if the active rows are more than 50% of the initial ones ( $\beta = 0.5$ in the algorithm).
 In this strategy, the goal is to reduce as much as possible the longest row.
 * Late game strategy: this strategy is applied otherwise.
 In this strategy, the goal is to reduce as much as possible the longest row if the active rows are odd or to leave at least one element (or $K + 1$ elements) if the active rows are even.

 This strategy has been implemented in `evolvable_based_on_fixed_rules` function and it is performed using `alpha = 0.5` and `beta = 0.5`.